hashicorp/field-workshops-terraform/docs/azure/terraform/slides-tf.md

 # Live Demo

 ???
 **Let's do a short demo!
 I'm going to show you how easy it can be to provision infrastructure in Azure.
-I'll do the demo on one of the workstations that you'll be using for this training.**
+I'll do the demo on one of the lab workstations that you'll be using for this training.**

-NOTE: We tested this in the eastus region and it took around five minutes to build the lab environment.
-You'll probably want to pre-bake your demo environment and just show the terraform output and Vault server.

-Here is some sample dialog you can use for the demo.
-Keep it short and sweet.
-Nobody wants a long boring lecture.

 **This is a workstation just like the ones you'll be using for today's workshops.
 I'm going to run a terraform apply command to build out the lab environment.
 We're actually cheating a little bit here, as we prebaked most of the environment before class to save us some time.
 Just like your favorite cooking show!**

 **You can see the results of the terraform run here in my terminal window.
-These outputs are showing me the URL of the Vault server I just built.
+This output is showing me the URL of the application server I just built.
 And if we pop over here to the Azure portal you'll see all of the different parts of my lab environment.**

 **This is Infrastructure as code.
 By the end of today's training you'll be able to create your own infrastructure using Terraform.**

-**During the morning workshop session each of you will be building a Vault server that you will use after lunch, during the Vault training.**

 ---
 name: Chapter-2